Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @brookswinery

-Brooks Wines is an award-winning winery that produces a variety of magnificent wines, including Pinot Noir and Riesling.
-They were even recently crowned one of the top 100 wineries by Wine & Spirits magazine!
+Brooks Wine is an award-winning winery that produces a variety of magnificent wines, specializing in Pinot Noir and Riesling.
+They are a Certified B Corp, recognized for their commitment to social and environmental responsibility.

 Brooks Wine 2